pratyai/mincost-flow-benchmarks/README.md

 Every benchmarking experiemnts can add additional columns containing scalar metrics or an URL to different files with complicated structures.
 There is no other real requirement than this.
 But for making a good comparisons, the different experiments should agree upon the semantics of the column (identified by its header) beforehand.

-### Tulip + ApproxSDDM (mostly default implementation)

-For example, our Tulip + ApproxSDDM solver, which is what we are mostly intereted in for the moment, should also produce the following columns:
+For example, our Tulip + ApproxSDDM solver (and all the others covered so far), which is what we are mostly intereted in for the moment, should also produce the following columns:

 - Status (`status`: `string`): The solution status string from Tulip.
 - Solution Time in Seconds (`time_s`: `float`): The solution time reported by Tulip.